A Passion for Paris

 Those who’ve visited Paris before will discover new facets of the City of Light, while those who haven’t will partake in the passion of Paris from angles not experienced by the typical first-time traveler.
 This adventure combines a deep dive into French traditions while providing insights into how those traditions have evolved.
 From market strolls to hands-on cooking classes, from discussions with Parisian gastronomes to encounters with chefs at different stages in their professional career, and from exceptional tastings of cheese, pastries and wine to authentic experiences with Parisian bistro life, this adventure examines food culture from the various angles– with ample time to visit major sights and monuments along the way.

-You’ll stay in a well-situated boutique hotel that allow easy access to major monuments, pleasing neighborhoods, and delightful strolling streets for your free time.
+You’ll stay in a well-situated boutique hotel that allows easy access to major monuments, pleasing neighborhoods, and delightful strolling streets for your free time.

 What To Expect: